 Developing the new National Disability Strategy

-The Australian Government is leading the development of a new National Disability Strategy (new Strategy) to replace the current National Disability Strategy when it finishes at the end of 2020.
+The Australian Government is leading the development of a new National Disability Strategy (new Strategy) to replace the original National Disability Strategy.
 The Commonwealth, state, territory and local governments across Australia are working together in consultation with people with disability to develop the new Strategy to take effect later in 2021.

 On Friday 4 December 2020, Disability Ministers from across Australia issued a Statement of Continued Commitment to the National Disability Strategy.
 The statement is a commitment to continue efforts under the National Disability Strategy to uphold the rights of people with disability between the expiry of the current Strategy at the end of 2020, and the finalisation of the new National Disability Strategy in 2021.